Redcliffe (WA)

 AreaSearch analysis reveals Redcliffe recording weaker employment conditions than most comparable areas nationwide

 Redcliffe has a skilled workforce with manufacturing and industrial sectors strongly represented.
-The unemployment rate was 5.3% in the past year, with an estimated employment growth of 2.0%.
+The unemployment rate was 5.3% in the past year, with an estimated employment growth of 2.1%.
+As of September 2025, 2,974 residents are employed while the unemployment rate is 6.3%, which is 1.3% higher than Greater Perth's rate of 5.0%.

-However, professional & technical services are under-represented at 5.8%, compared to Greater Perth's 8.2%.
+However, professional & technical services are under-represented with only 5.8% of Redcliffe's workforce compared to Greater Perth's 8.2%.
 The area appears to offer limited local employment opportunities based on Census data.
-Over the 12 months to September 2025, employment increased by 2.0% while labour force increased by 1.9%, causing unemployment to fall slightly.
-In contrast, Greater Perth saw employment grow by 2.9% and unemployment rise marginally.
-State-level data from 25-Nov shows WA employment contracted by 0.27%, with the state unemployment rate at 4.6%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Redcliffe's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Between September 2024 and September 2025, employment increased by 2.1% while labour force grew by 1.9%, causing the unemployment rate to fall by 0.1 percentage points.
+In contrast, Greater Perth saw employment grow by 2.9% with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Redcliffe's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment